How Long Does an L1 Visa Take?

 Importantly, the 15-day period will be reset if you are sent a Request for Further Evidence (RFE).
 A new 15-day limit will apply once you have responded to the RFE.
 This makes it important that the application is comprehensive when submitted.

 Prior to completing and submitting your online form you can contact the US Embassy in question, or visit their website, for specific guidance as to current processing times.
-These may also vary throughout the course of the year and whether there are any backlogs, for example due to pandemic service restrictions.
+These may also vary throughout the course of the year and whether there are any backlogs.

 To avoid delays in the L1 visa processing, it helps to understand the L1 visa application process.